rarible/protocol/docs/ethereum/api/ethereum-api-indexer.md

 # API and Indexer Overview

-API and Indexer main functions:
+The main functions of the API and indexer are:

 - Follow the blockchain
 - Handle read requests